Banks, like most companies, face an urgent imperative to reimagine themselves and seize new growth opportunities.

 Customer insights usually have a short life.
 So, it’s important to evaluate and act on them while they’re still relevant.
 Interactions need to be analysed in real time to deliver personalised customer experiences.

 Once you do that, track how the customer responds.
-Use AI tools to infer their intent.
+Use artificial intelligence to infer their intent.
 Then, re-adjust your customer interaction strategies in real time.

 Try and transform each touchpoint and interaction into an opportunity for a meaningful customer conversation.
 For example, if a customer is accessing knowledge articles around closing a fixed deposit on the bank portal, you could analyse this web behaviour in real time along with signals from other customer behaviour (provided that the customer has consented to this data being used).
-Based on customer segmentation insights driven by AI, a next best offer such as a “personal loan with lower interest rates” can be generated and sent to the customer via a message, in-app notification, or on any other preferred channel.
+If a customer is exploring the best credit card options via a bank’s online chat, a next best offer such as “the credit card with the highest cash back” can be generated and sent to the customer via a message, in-app notification, or on any other preferred channel.

 Finally, measure the impact of personalised communication and offers on your KPIs.
 The more real-time metrics you have, the faster you can fine-tune and personalise customer journeys to deliver greater satisfaction.

-Open banking is an opportunity for your bank to keep customers at the centre, and offer them more choice, convenience, and personalised experiences.
-You can do this by opening your APIs to third parties to access your data or functionality.
+Open banking is an opportunity for your bank to keep customers at the centre, and offer them more choices, convenience, and personalised experiences.
+You can do this by opening your application programming interfaces (APIs) to third parties to access your data or functionality.

 You can choose from either of two open banking approaches.